Yashpal Singh (cricketer)

-Yashpal Singh (born 27 November 1981, in Delhi, India), is an Indian cricketer who plays for Sikkim in domestic cricket.
+Yashpal Singh (born 27 November 1981, in Delhi, India) is an Indian cricketer who plays for Sikkim in domestic cricket.
 After 44 first class games, the right-handed middle order batsman boasted an average of over 60.
-He is prolific in the one day format of the game as well, maintaining an average of over 50 after 1000 plus runs.
+In the one day format of the game, he had an average of over 50 after 1000 plus runs.

-He made his First Class Debut against Delhi in 2001/02 and made two half centuries against an established bowling lineup consisting of Amit Bhandari, Sarandeep Singh and Rahul Sanghvi.
+He made his first class debut against Delhi in 2001/02 and made two half centuries against an established bowling lineup consisting of Amit Bhandari, Sarandeep Singh and Rahul Sanghvi.
 In his next match he scored a double century against Punjab.
 His innings of 202 included 10 sixes.

 He was picked up by the Kochi Tuskers Kerala for 2011 IPL season.

 He was the leading run-scorer for Manipur in the 2018–19 Vijay Hazare Trophy, with 488 runs in seven matches.
 He was also the leading run-scorer for Manipur in the 2018–19 Ranji Trophy, with 860 runs in eight matches.